lumitry/vela-chat/tests/README.md

   - [ ] Create new chat
   - [ ] Send message
   - [ ] Receive response from model
-  - [ ] Verify message appears in chat history
+  - [ ] Verify message appears in chat history (+ after reloads, etc.)
+  - [ ] Verify response is stopped when the stop response button is clicked
+  - [ ] Verify you can't send a bunch of whitespace with no other content
 - [ ] Model CRUD Test - Parameterized for OpenAI & Ollama
   - [ ] Modify a model by changing its...
     - [ ] name